TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 Geometry is serialized into a set of pack files, with a new file started when the pack file size exceeds 512 KB.
 Each geometry pack file is identified by an integer id.
 You'll see files named "0.pf", "1.pf", "2.pf", etc. The geometry metadata stores the pack file id and index within the pack file for the corresponding geometry.

 SVF uses [OpenCTM](https://en.wikipedia.org/wiki/OpenCTM) for serialization of triangle meshes.
-I can't remember what was used for the other geometry types like line and point sets.
+I can't find a public description for what was used for the other geometry types like line and point sets.

 When an SVF model is loaded into the viewer, all the model representation assets apart from the geometry are loaded up front.
 Geometry pack files are downloaded on demand as the geometry is needed for rendering.
 The viewer relies on the pack files being cached by the browser for good performance.